-- Meanwhile, in a small bowl, combine the Panko and nutritional yeast with a pinch of salt and the remaining teaspoon of oil.
-Using your fingers, rub the mixture together to combine.
+- In a small bowl, combine the Panko, nutritional yeast, and parsley with a pinch of salt and the remaining tablespoon of oil.
+Using your fingers, rub the mixture together to incorporate the oil.

-- To assemble the lasagna, spread a few tablespoons of the marinara to cover the bottom of an 8×8” ceramic or glass baking dish.
-Place 2 lasagna sheets inside side by side.
-Add a layer of vegetables, followed by small dollops of the ricotta, and drizzle lightly with marinara.
-Cover with 2 more lasagna sheets, pressing down lightly, and repeat the layers 3 times until you run out of fillings.
-The final layer should be noodles.
-Coat the lasagna sheets with the remaining marinara and sprinkle with the Panko mixture.
+- To assemble the lasagna, spread a few tablespoons of marinara to cover the bottom of a 9×13” baking dish.
+Place 3 lasagna sheets inside side by side.
+Add a layer of the roasted vegetables, followed by small dollops of the ricotta, and drizzle lightly with the marinara, making sure to cover the edges of the lasagna sheets.
+Cover with 3 more lasagna sheets, press down lightly, and repeat the layers 3 times until you’ve used up the fillings.
+The final layer should be lasagna sheets.
+Coat the top lasagna sheets with a layer of marinara and sprinkle with the Panko mixture.

 - Cover tightly with foil and bake for 25 minutes.
-Uncover and continue baking until the top is golden brown, 10 to 15 minutes.
+Then uncover and continue baking until the top is golden brown, about 15 minutes more.

 - Let stand 5 minutes before serving.

 - I highly recommend the veggie combo listed here, but you also experiment with green beans, shiitake mushrooms, zucchini, carrots, and spinach.